lupapiste/lupapiste/docs/message-queue-intro.md

 ### SESSION_TRANSACTED

 A transacted session can be created.
 Transaction is never excplicitly started, but `session.commit()` and `session.rollback()` methods can be used to control wheter message(s) should be rolled back or acknowledged to broker.

 >The transacted session uses a chained-transaction model.
 In a chained-transaction model, an application does not explicitly start a transaction.

 Transaction logic is provided in consumer side code.
-See `lupapalvelu.backing_system.krysp.http` namespace for example.
+See `lupapalvelu.backing-system.krysp.http` namespace for example.

 Good explanation _Transacted session_ can be found from [JavaWolrd](https://www.javaworld.com/article/2074123/java-web-development/transaction-and-redelivery-in-jms.html?page=2).